Cheshire murders: Joshua Andrew Komisarjevsky

-As of August 16, 2016, both Hayes and Komisarjevsky were transferred to separate prison facilities in Pennsylvania to serve their sentences.
+As of August 16, 2016, both Lee and Komisarjevsky were transferred to separate prison facilities in Pennsylvania to serve their sentences.
 According to Connecticut state prison officials, the transfer was done as part of an interstate corrections compact due to reasons pertaining to "safety and security."
 On August 18, after being transferred, Komisarjevsky attempted to commit suicide by hanging himself.

-Hayes was previously incarcerated at State Correctional Institution – Greene, a supermax prison in Franklin Township, Greene County, Pennsylvania, before being moved to State Correctional Institution – Benner Township.
-Komisarjevsky is incarcerated in State Correctional Institution – Mahanoy.

 Komisarjevsky has sought a retrial.
 Prior to the first trial, his attorneys were not provided with recordings that he says could have helped his case, as they were destroyed due to a lightning strike in 2010.
 Backups were later found in 2014 at Cheshire Town Hall.
-Komisarjevsky's attorneys are arguing that the recordings could have helped bolster their argument that the police were inadequate in their response and therefore raise questions about the credibility of their testimony.
-Komisarjevsky also argues that he did not receive a fair trial due to the location it was held in.
-Judge Jon Blue denied a request by defense attorneys for the trial to be moved from New Haven to Stamford, as the trial venue had already been changed once because it was so notorious throughout the region.
-Komisarjevsky claims that there was so much prejudice against him in New Haven that it was not possible for him to receive a fair trial there.
+Komisarjevsky's attorneys argued that the recordings could have helped bolster their argument that the police were inadequate in their response and therefore raise questions about the credibility of their testimony.
+Komisarjevsky also argued that he did not receive a fair trial due to the location of the trial.
+Judge Jon Blue had denied a request by defense attorneys for the trial to be moved from New Haven to Stamford, as the trial venue had already been changed once because it was so notorious throughout the region.
+Komisarjevsky contends there was so much prejudice against him in New Haven that it was not possible for him to receive a fair trial there.
 In September 2019, it was revealed that the case would be heard by the Connecticut Supreme Court.
 The Court heard oral arguments in October 2019.
-On April 12, 2021 the Connecticut Supreme Court rejected Komisarjevsky's appeal in a 7-0 decision.
+On April 12, 2021, the Connecticut Supreme Court rejected Komisarjevsky's appeal in a 7-0 decision.
 The U.S. Supreme Court declined to hear Komisarjevsky's appeal of the Connecticut Supreme Court's decision.

 Trials

-Hayes' trial
+Lee's trial

-Hayes' trial began on September 13, 2010.
+Lee's trial began on September 13, 2010.
 The jury was composed of seven women and five men.
-Hayes' defense attorneys argued that Komisarjevsky was the mastermind behind the home invasion and that he was responsible for escalating the violent nature of the crime at every critical point.
+Lees defense attorneys argued that Komisarjevsky was the mastermind behind the home invasion and that he was responsible for escalating the violent nature of the crime at every critical point.
 Prosecutors argued that both perpetrators shared responsibility.
 Following the completion of the trial, the jury deliberated for about five hours and reached guilty verdicts on October 5.